rinechran/rinechran/README.md

-I'm Eunsik a passionate software developer based in Japen.
+I'm Eunsik a passionate software developer

 I enjoy exploring various programming languages and frameworks, with a strong focus on C++, Rust, and C#.